okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 1. Associate the endpoint with a particular Okta process flow.
 How to do this varies by Inline Hook type.

-The total number of Inline Hooks that you can create in an Okta org is limited to 50, which is a combined total for any combination of Inline Hook types.
+The total number of inline hooks that you can create in an Okta org is limited to 50, which is a combined total for any combination of Inline Hook types.

-For more information on implementing Inline Hooks, see the documentation for specific Inline Hook types linked to in [Currently-Supported Types](#currently-supported-types).
+For more information on implementing inline hooks, see the documentation for specific Inline Hook types linked to in [Currently-Supported Types](#currently-supported-types).

 ## Troubleshooting